skip navigation

 NEGATIVE QUESTION

-Haven't you ever eaten octopus? / Have you never eaten octopus?
+Haven't you ever / Have you never eaten octopus? a doubtful question

 No, I haven't. / Yes, I haven't.

-Commonly, speakers avoid using double negatives with the logic that two negatives equal a positive.
+Speakers avoid using double negatives in business and academic English.
 Informally, double negatives might be used for emphasis.

-I haven't never eaten octopus. very informal, mostly speech – used for emphasis
+I *haven't never eaten octopus. very informal, mostly in speech – used for emphasis

 No, I haven't.